benwiggy/PDFsuite/Notes.md

 # PDFSuite Notes #

 ## Python on the Mac ##
 Apple has announced that Catalina will be the last version of MacOS to ship with python 2.7.
-Furthermore, python 2 will stop being supported in 2020.
+Furthermore, python 2 will be 'end-of-lifed' in 2020.
 This means that the scripts and Quick Actions will no longer function in MacOS 10.16 (to be released in September 2020.
 I plan to update the scripts to use python 3 and the current version of PyObjC, rather than the versions that have shipped with MacOS before that date.
 As a result, users will have to install python3 and PyObjC in the future to use the scripts.
 The alternative might be to rewrite using Swift (Hmmm) or AppleScript-ObjC (Eurghhh), in order to maintain the ease-of-use without dependencies.
 However, I enjoy writing with python, so will certainly continue using them myself!

 ## Future plans ##